garrandall/popular-music-data/tracks/i-need-your-love-shaggy-mohombi-faydee-costi.md

 Who am I without you by my side?
-Every little piece of my heart broken in the dark Wishing I could hold you now...
+Every little piece of my heart broken in the dark Wishing I could hold you now
 When you were here for me, I was not there for you
 I was too blind, couldn't see what you did for me
 Now I don't know what to do